danube/node-red-contrib-smarthome-shading/doc/node.md

-# Manual for the shading node
+# Manual for "shading node"
 This interface provides you with only some very basic settings.

 <img src="node.png" height="270px" style="border:1px dashed grey">